Geometrization of the local Langlands correspondence

 given by ``relative homology''.
 This is a completely novel feature, and already for closed immersions this takes usual \'etale sheaves to complicated solid sheaves.
 Again $f_\natural$ commutes with any base change, and also satisfies the projection formula (which is just a condition here, as there is automatically a natural map).

-When $f$ is ``proper and smooth'', one can moreover relative $f_\natural$ (``homology'') and $Rf_\ast$ (``cohomology'') in the expected way.
+When $f$ is ``proper and smooth'', one can moreover relate relative $f_\natural$ (``homology'') and $Rf_\ast$ (``cohomology'') in the expected way.
 One also gets a formula for the dualizing complex of $f$ in terms of such functors.
 These results even extend to universally locally acyclic complexes.
 This solid $5$-functor formalism thus has some excellent formal properties.
-We are somewhat confused about exactly how expressive it is, and whether it is preferable over the standard $6$-functor formalism.
-One advantage is certainly that $f_\natural$ is more canonical, and even defined much more generally, than $Rf_!$ (whose construction for stacky maps would require the resolution of very subtle homotopy coherence issues, and also can only be defined for {\it certain} (finite-dimensional) maps).
+We are somewhat confused about exactly how expressive it is, and whether it is preferable over the standard $6$-functor formalism.\footnote{One can also treat this $5$-functor formalism as a $6$-functor formalism in which $f^!=f^\ast$ for all maps $f$, i.e.~``all maps are \'etale''.} One advantage is certainly that $f_\natural$ is more canonical, and even defined much more generally, than $Rf_!$ (whose construction for stacky maps requires the resolution of subtle homotopy coherence issues, and also can only be defined for {\it certain} (finite-dimensional) maps).
 The main problem with the solid formalism is that a stratification of a stack does not lead to a semi-orthogonal decomposition on the level of $D_\solid$.

 On the other hand, for our concerns here, $D_\solid(\Bun_G,\mathbb Z_\ell)$ is much too large.
 On $[\ast/\underline{G(E)}]$ this gives rise to representations of $G(E)$ (as a condensed group) with values in solid $\mathbb{Z}_{\ell}$-modules.
 The category of discrete $\mathbb{Q}_\ell$-vector spaces injects into the category of solid $\mathbb{Z}_{\ell}$-modules.
 In fact, $\mathbb{Q}_\ell$-vector spaces are the same as Ind-finite dimensional vector spaces.
 Any finite dimensional $\mathbb{Q}_\ell$-vector space is complete and thus ``solid''.
 This means that if $V$ is a $\mathbb{Q}_\ell$-vector space then it gives rise to the solid condensed sheaf $V\otimes_{\mathbb{Q}_\ell^{disc}} \mathbb{Q}_{\ell}$ whose value on the profinite set $S$ is